azell/interview_experience/README.md

 ## What Should You Know

 I encountered a lot of tree problems in interviews, so I would emphasize feeling comfortable with recursion, DFS and BFS.
 A lot of questions that involve backtracking (find the longest palindrome, etc.) can also be solved with recursion.
 If your solution's run-time is exponential, adding memoization tends to drop the run-time down to quadratic.
+Tree iterators over pre-order, in-order and post-order traversal are also popular.

-A decent number of questions can be solved in-place (reversing a string, Dutch national flag problem, etc.).
-Practice writing loops with multiple indexes over an array as this will also carry over to sliding windows.
+A small number of questions can be solved in-place (reversing a string, Dutch national flag problem, etc.).
+Practice writing loops with multiple indexes over an array as this will also carry over to sliding windows questions.